isomerpages/moe-standrewjuniorsch/_general-information/Suppliers and Vendors/Dental Clinic.md

 (Please contact the school at 62884303 if verification is necessary)
 ***

-Pupils who require <u>urgent</u> dental treatment, when dental clinic is closed can visit the following places:
+Pupils who require <u>urgent</u> dental treatment, when dental clinic is closed can visit the following places: <br>
 Please call to make an appointment. <u><b>No Walk-in</b></u>.